TMiclot/MICLOT/User_Guide/Manual.md

 # User guide :notebook_with_decorative_cover:

-Description ...
-It's work so Well

-## Introduction
+## Installation

-This part provide a brief introduction to the software.

 Please follow [installation instructions](__installation.md).

-To start exploring the software, you can take look at the [tutorials](../Tutorial/Tutorials.md).

 ## Theory behind MICLOT

-This part
+This part explain all the theory behind the development of the script.
+It it a key for a better understanding of how to use it.

 - [Element properties](__element_properties.md)
 - [Amino acids properties](__amino_acids_properties.md)
 - [Cysteine bridges: Cys-Cys](__CysCys_bridges.md)
 - [Non-bonding interactions](__nonbonding_interactions.md)
 - [Free energy of residue pairs & Complex binding energy](__free_energy.md)
-- Surface shape analysis
-- Network analysis
 - [Glossary](__glossary.md)

 ## Usage

-This part provide information about the classes and methods available in MICLOT.
+This part provide information about the classes and methods available in MICLOT and how to use them.

+To start exploring the software, you can take also look at the [tutorials](../Tutorial/Tutorials.md).

 - [Installation guide](__installation.md)
 - [Prepare a structure](__usage_prepare_structure.md)